vasconcel/vasconcel/README.md

 <br>

-> *"Data science is akin to alchemy; each dataset presents an opportunity for discovery and transformation."*<br>
+> *"Software engineering is akin to alchemy; each project presents an opportunity for discovery and transformation."*<br>